When you visit

 Where should I park?

-Both the Church building and the Chapel building have ample sized parking lots in the back of each building
+The Church building has an ample sized parking lot in the back of the building

 Where do my children go?